australiangreens/agvrules/docs/constitution/01-fundamental-matters.md

 2. ## Policies and party strategy

-    (1)	Each state policy and the party strategy may only be made, amended or repealed by the membership, through participatory and deliberative processes, with the advice of experts and of members who hold public o+ce.
+    (1)	Each state policy and the party strategy may only be made, amended or repealed by the membership, through participatory and deliberative processes, with the advice of experts and of members who hold public office.

     (2)	A proposal to make, amend or repeal a state policy or the party strategy that is put to a vote is passed if at least 75% of the members in attendance who vote on the proposal vote in favour and State Council rati6es it.